gaelcolas/datum/README.md

 > `A datum is a piece of information.`

+An Sample repository of an Infrastructure managed this way is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of the usage of Datum.

 ## What is Datum for?

 This PowerShell Module enables you to manage your **Infrastructure _from_ Code** using **Desired State Configuration** (DSC), by letting you organise the **Configuration Data** in a hierarchy relevant to your environment, and injecting it into **Configurations** based on the Nodes and their Roles.